funcool/clojure.jdbc/docs/advanced.rst

 -------------------------

 All functions that finally executes a query, uses a ``make-query`` function, that is a low level interface for access to query functionallity.

-This function has distinct behavior in comparison with his high level siblings: returns a ``QueryResult`` instance that works as clojure persistent map that contains these keys:
+This function has distinct behavior in comparison with his high level siblings: it returns a ``jdbc.types.resultset.ResultSet`` instance that works as clojure persistent map that contains these keys:

-- ``:stmt`` key contains a statement instance used for make a query
+- ``:stmt`` key contains a statement instance used for make a query.
-- ``:rs`` key contains a raw ``java.sql.ResultSet`` instance
+- ``:rs`` key contains a raw ``java.sql.ResultSet`` instance.
-- ``:data`` key contains a real results as lazy-seq or vector
+- ``:data`` key contains a real results as lazy-seq or vector depending on parameters.

 .. note::